-dweasy.ocx is designed to provide partially pre-packaged solutions to some common Visual Basic 4.0, 5.0 and 6.0 programming tasks.
-You will find that even though these are "canned" solutions in a sense, much of the interior workings of these solutions is exposed to make customization easy.
+dweasy80.ocx is designed to provide partially pre-packaged solutions to some common Visual Basic 6.0 programming tasks.
+You will find that even though these are "canned" solutions in a sense, much of the interior workings of these solutions are exposed to make customization easy.